ccowens/wordpress-blog-posts-taxonomy/README.md

 ### Columns in the Main Sheet

 - Post title
-- Summary (from excerpt)
 - Date published
+- Yoast SEO meta description
+- Excerpt
 - Categories
 - Tags
 - Path part of the URL

 ## Notes

 There's no standard way to set what should be the meta description for a post in Wordpress that would be findable in the XML export file.
 SEO plug-ins have there own ways.
 In the example I've used the excerpt:extended tag, because it's based on a standard optional feature.
+I've also changed the script so it pulls in any Yoast SEO meta description since that's in the sample.

 I know I could use the list of post URLs and just scrape that actual meta description tag, but that would require a lot of banging away at the site that I would prefer to avoid.
 Also it assumes a meta description always exists.